 Hanoi is also known as a paradise of delicious food which can satisfy the most fastidious people like Noodles with grilled pork, Spring rolls, etc. It’s worth trying.

-One of the must-do things in Hanoi is to stop at any coffee shop, order a cup of egg coffee (made with egg yolks, condensed milk and coffee) and observe how the world is going by.
-Alternatively, if you are in love with “noisy atmosphere”, go to Ta Hien street which is full of bars, pubs, say “cheers” with the “friendly strangers” and enjoy some cool beers.
+One of the must-do things in Hanoi is to stop at any coffee shop.
+You can order a cup of egg coffee (made with egg yolks, condensed milk and coffee) and observe how the world is going by.
+Alternatively, if you are in love with “noisy atmosphere”, go to Ta Hien street.
+It is where there are full of bars, pubs, say “cheers” with the “friendly strangers” and enjoy some cool beers.
 Finishing 1 day of excursion in Hanoi, you probably want to come back the peaceful capital as soon as possible.

 Sightseeing Hoi An ancient town

-Visiting Hoi An, you shouldn’t miss taking a full-day or half-day countryside bicycle tour to discover the beautiful areas surrounding Hoi An, ride on quiet roads passing by rice fields and learn how to make some local food.
+Visiting Hoi An, you shouldn’t miss taking a full-day or half-day countryside bicycle tour.
+You will have chances to discover the beautiful areas surrounding Hoi An, ride on quiet roads passing by rice fields.
+One more interesting experience is learning how to make some local food.

 Exploring the floating market on Mekong Delta

-A Vietnam itinerary in 10 days can’t be perfect until you reach floating market on Mekong Delta where you can find one of the best days in your life.
-Your trip has almost gone behind, so let’s spend the rest of your 10days itinerary relaxing in the amazing land.
+A Vietnam itinerary 10 days can’t be perfect until you reach floating market on Mekong Delta.
+It is where you can find one of the best days in your life.
+Your trip has almost gone behind.
+So let’s spend the rest of your 10 days itinerary relaxing in the amazing land.
 All you need to do is booking a boat and start to enjoy an amazing Mekong Delta tour.

 Floating market is crowded with thousands of boats selling all kinds of product from agricultural items to modern commodities.
 Every single boat has a high bamboo stick put in front of the deck where sellers post the samples on.
 If you want to buy something, just look around and get closer.
 It’s worth tasting amazing local dishes like a hot bowl of crap noodles in the middle of the river.

 Besides the list of 5 things to do above, there are many other options tourists may want to do.
-However, one thing for sure is that whether you are walking around in Hanoi, cruising on Halong Bay or cycling in Hoi An, you’ll be amazed how quickly your ten-day trip will fly.
+However, one thing for sure is that whether you are walking around in Hanoi, cruising on Halong Bay or cycling in Hoi An, you’ll be amazed how quickly your Vietnam 10 day trip will fly.
 So, let’s make the most of time to experience “the real Vietnam”.